 - Read the Story of the Subway Diet

-- Ask your students why they think these men lost weight.
+- Ask your students why they think these people lost weight.
 Would it work for everyone?
 Is there something missing in those diets?
 Are these diets safe for everyone?

 - Computer Lab